stephanieyenyu/AMR_System/docs/api.md

 # API Reference

 **Source** `line-backend/app/main.py`
-**Totals** 39 HTTP routes · 14 outbound robot calls · 11 LINE conversation entry points · 6 scheduled jobs
+**Totals** 39 HTTP routes, 14 outbound robot calls, 11 LINE conversation entry points, 6 scheduled jobs

-Routes are grouped by caller rather than by path.
-A single path prefix carries different callers under different authentication schemes, so ordering by path would obscure the trust boundaries this inventory exists to make visible.
+Routes are grouped by who calls them, not by URL.
+Two routes may share the same URL prefix, but needs different permissions: one for residents, one for admins only.
+Sorting by URL would hide that.

 ---